Welcome to All Iowa Reads!

 The purpose of All Iowa Reads is to foster a sense of unity through reading.
 We encourage Iowans statewide to come together in their communities to read and talk about a single book title in the same year.
 Libraries, book clubs, schools and other local organizations are encouraged to sponsor discussions of the title.
 Please use this site for information as you read and study the book.
-We offer a wealth of materials including book reviews. discussion questions, and publicity materials to help you prepare successful discussions.
+We offer a wealth of materials including book reviews, discussion questions, publicity materials and a recorded webinar featuring in-depth analysis of each title to help you prepare successful discussions.

 The 2014 Selection is: Little Wolves by Thomas Maltman

 Set on the Minnesota prairie in the late 1980s during a drought season that’s pushing family farms to the brink, Little Wolves features the intertwining stories of a father searching for answers after his son commits a heinous murder, and a pastor’s wife (and washed-out scholar of early Anglo-Saxon literature) who has returned to the town for mysterious reasons of her own.
 A penetrating look at small-town America, Little Wolves weaves together elements of folklore and Norse mythology while being driven by a powerful murder mystery; a page-turning literary triumph.

 Past AIR Books: